Three women smiling, one holding a pelvic model.

 With a degree from Tufts University and 15 years of experience in operations, project management, and communications—including healthcare and executive support—I launched my own virtual assistance business in 2021 to support mission-driven teams like BPPT.
 My background in healthcare and fitness gives me a deep appreciation for the meaningful work we do.

-I live in Southern NH with my husband, two young sons, and two senior pups.
+I live in Southern NH with my husband, two young sons, and our senior rescue pup.
 Outside of work, you’ll find me teaching fitness classes, connecting with fellow small business owners, and enjoying family life.

 • “My experience was great.
 Dr. Katie was so easy to talk to and work with, and created a plan.
 She also held my son for a while, and I was so appreciative of her flexibility and the office's ability to accommodate babies coming and understanding.”